elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/memento-pattern.md

 **Originator** -- example code: _Person_

-- implements interface to create and restore mementos of itself
-- in example code: _hydrate and dehydrate_
+- implements interface to create and restore mementos of itself -- in example code: _hydrate and dehydrate_
-- the object which state is temporary being saved and restored
+- the object whose state is temporary being saved and restored

 **Memento** -- example code: _JSON representation of Person_

-- internal state of the Originator object in some storage format
+- the internal state of the Originator object in some storage format

 **CareTaker** -- In example code: _CareTaker_

 - responsible for storing mementos
-- just a repository; does not make changes to mementos
+- just a repository; it does not make changes to mementos

 <br/>